Glowien ~ (Gunman, Bespoke: ch. 4)

 It was Alaniah, who’d just done an instant-replay of what I was gathering myself from.
 The wail of her shriek put a banshee to shame.

 In her scream of terror, she reached out for me.

 I had an instant maternal inclination and grabbed at her.
 I rushed up to meet her halfway.
 We were almost clawing each other in a panic for normalcy.

 We melted to the floor, heavy from the weight of emotions.“Are you ok?”
 I begged, grabbing both sides of her face to look her in her dark, brown eyes.

 “Yeah…no…Neil…is he…?”
 She whimpered through cries and sniffles, her eyes lucid with water.

 She could hardly breathe.
 I embraced her tightly.

 “I don’t know,” I said, still panting hard, staring at Neil’s body over her shoulder.

 I couldn’t peel my eyes away.

-Was he alive?
-The hole was so close to his heart.
+Is he alive?
+The hole is so close to his heart.